A New Way Of Seeing: Health Is A Resource, Not A Problem

 Lead expert for the High Health Network

 Dr. Young is a curator of innovative practices for vibrant living and a champion of high health, well-being, and the pursuit of mastery.
-She founded Advanced Wellness Systems to provide effective, science-based solutions to high-health leaders seeking greater health and well-being for their teams.
+She founded Advanced Wellness Systems and created the High Health Network to provide effective, science-based, affordable solutions to high-health leaders seeking greater health and well-being for their teams.
 Dr. Young is board certified in General Preventive Medicine and Public Health and is the author of numerous peer-reviewed publications on wellness program design and outcomes.
-She holds an MD from Cornell University Medical College, an MPH from Harvard University School of Public Health, and completed post-graduate training at Johns Hopkins University Medical Center.
-A voracious reader, she also loves to laugh, run, practice piano, garden, brew kombucha, and enjoy delicious home-cooked meals.
+A voracious reader, she also loves to laugh, jog, practice piano, garden, brew kombucha, and enjoy delicious home-cooked meals.

 1, 3, 8, 9, 10, 13 Capra, F., & Luisi, P. L. (2014).
 The Systems View of Life: A Unifying Vision.
 Cambridge, U.K.: Cambridge University Press.

 2 Fung, J. (2018).
 The Diabetes Code.
 Vancouver/Berkeley: Greystone Books.